 If you’re looking for a material to complete a roofing project, one budget-friendly alternative to shingles is a roll roof.

-Roll Roofing is a common material that many DIY roofers opt for because it is easier to install without the help of a professional than shingles.
+Roll roofing material is so common that many DIY roofers opt for it because it is easier to install without the help of a professional than shingles.

-However, before you commit to using asphalt rolling for your roof, you should first understand exactly what this material is.
+However, before you use asphalt rolling for your roof, you should understand exactly what this material is.